 The pregnancy exercise classes at Physiotherapy for Women have been designed to maximize the benefits above.
 The physiotherapists at Physiotherapy for Women are also experienced in assisting you in the post natal period and beyond.
 Therefore we can offer you consistency of care.

 Is it safe to exercise when pregnant?

 Exercise during pregnancy is safe in a low risk pregnancy.
-At Physiotherapy for Women we ask you to obtain written consent from your Obstetrician or Doctor, before attending a class to ensure your safety.
+At Physiotherapy for Women we ask you to obtain written consent from your Obstetrician, Doctor or Midwife, before attending a class to ensure your safety.